 Campaigns will have to thread the needle between appeasing conservative activists and remaining viable in a general election, said Scott Reed, who ran Dole’s 1996 campaign.
 Their hope, and Reed’s prediction, is once House Republicans negotiate a deal on a debt-ceiling agreement, the field of presidential candidates will once again be able to set the agenda.

 “Ryan’s ‘Path to Prosperity’ is the defining document right now on the table, and I imagine campaigns will take parts they like and distance themselves from the other party,” he said.
 “The eventual nominee will probably want to have a path to prosperity-type document.”

-This article appears in the May 19, 2011, edition of National Journal Daily.
+This article appears in the May 19, 2011, edition of NJ Daily.